Welcome to the UC San Diego Natural Reserve System

 Elliott Chaparral Reserve

 Located 20 minutes south of the main campus on the north shore of Mission Bay, Kendall-Frost's rare Pacific salt marsh habitat is home to the endangered Ridgway’s rail and many other species of birds, fish, invertebrates, and plants.
-Kendall-Frost also has a research and dormitory trailer.
+Kendall-Frost also has a Field Station and Community Learning Center.

 Scripps Coastal Reserve

 Located immediately west of the main campus and directly adjacent to Scripps Institution of Oceanography, Scripps' topographies and habitats include coastal sage scrub, sandy beach, rocky intertidal, and underwater canyon.
-While the Scripps Reserve is accessible to the public, organized groups should obtain a permit before visiting.
+While the intertidal and submarine portions of Scripps Reserve are accessible to the public, organized groups should obtain a permit before visiting.